stts-se/tillstudpub/audio_streaming/README.md

 Currently, there is some distortion especially in the beginning of the audio files.
 This needs to be investigated further.
 It is possible that this will change once we move over to using AudioWorkletNode, but if not, this issue needs to be resolved.

-## TODO

-1. Upgrade audio stream capture to use AudioWorkletNode (work in progress)

-2. Investigate how to read and set audio configuration settings in the browser

-3. Saving audio data with a wav header

-4. Are other options needed for what format the server should use?
-Once we have a wav file, we can always convert to another format if needed.

-5. Investigate distortion issues, if it doesn't improve after the switch to AudioWorkletNode.

 # Technical description

 There are two available clients for testing the application:

-1. Javascript for browser use
+1. JavaScript for browser use
 2. A `go` command line client

 The client opens a websocket for each recording, and sends a "handshake" message to the server.
-If the server is up and running, and the handshake is correct and valid, the server reponds with the same handshake message, adding a unique identifier (UUID).
+If the server is up and running, and the handshake is correct and valid, the server responds with the same handshake message, adding a unique identifier (UUID).
 Once this handshake is received by the client, the audio stream capture is started, and sent in chunks (typically 1024 or 2048 bytes each) to the server, using the open websocket.

-On the receiving end, the server continuosly writes received bytes to a file buffer.
+On the receiving end, the server continuously writes received bytes to a file buffer.

 When the user stops the recording, the audio capture is terminated, and the websocket is closed.
 When the server receives the close message over the websocket, the buffered audio data is saved to disk as a binary "raw" audio file, along with a JSON file containing relevant metadata about the recording, including the audio parameters needed to play the file.
 The files are stored in the `data` directory on the server.
-Each file is given their unique (UUID) file namne, with the extensions `.raw` and `.json`.
+Each file is given their unique (UUID) file name, with the extensions `.raw` and `.json`.
 The last files created are copied to "latest.raw" and "latest.json", as a convenience for testing.